furrer-lab/abn/README.md

   **Note:**

-  _If you are on a 64bit system (you likely are) mind the `--libdir=/usr/local/lib64` argument when lauching `./configure`._
+  _If you are on a 64bit system (you likely are) mind the `--libdir=/usr/local/lib64` argument when launching `./configure`._
   _Omitting this argument will lead to `rjags` "not seeing" `jags`._

-  On Fedora `rjags` might need some specicial configuration for it to link properly to the `JAGS` library.
+  On Fedora `rjags` might need some special configuration for it to link properly to the `JAGS` library.
   Also, it might be needed to add the path to the `JAGS` library to the linker path (see [rjags INSTALL file](https://github.com/cran/rjags/blob/master/INSTALL) for further details).

-  In order to add the `JAGS` library to the linker path, run the followig commands:
+  In order to add the `JAGS` library to the linker path, run the following commands:

   ```bash
   sudo echo "/usr/local/lib64" > /etc/ld.so.conf.d/jags.conf